-Capitalizing on the Relationship-Centric Era
+Capitalizing on the Relationship-Centric Era in Real Estate

 With limited space, brands now must fight for their fair share in the minds and wallets of consumers.
 This trend has resulted in the phenomenon known as brand loyalty -- or perhaps lack thereof.

 As most markets become increasingly saturated with emerging companies, competition in any given industry has risen dramatically in recent years.
 With limited space, brands now must fight for their fair share in the minds and wallets of consumers.
 This trend has resulted in the phenomenon known as brand loyalty -- or perhaps lack thereof.
 Due to the daily inundation of notifications, emails, and advertisements, people have a seemingly endless selection of brands to choose from when making any purchase decision.
 What, then, causes them to settle on one over the other?
 In this era, the ability to create and maintain relationships has become the make-or-break factor.
 Past consumer decisions were fueled largely by the actual build or capability of a product or service.
 But the product-centric era is simply a figment of older generations’ imagination.
 The relationship-centric era is among us, and it’s here to stay.

 SURVIVAL OF THE FITTEST: ADAPTING TO THE NEW ERA